ExtPlug/custom-emoji/README.md

 ## Installation

+If you do not have ExtPlug yet, get it [here](https://extplug.github.io).

 You can install this plugin by going to your ExtPlug settings menu, pressing "Install Plugin", and entering this Plugin URL:

 ```
 https://extplug.github.io/custom-emoji/build/custom-emoji.js;extplug/custom-emoji/main